EmielEstievenart/eestv_lib/README.md

 # eestv_lib

-The reusable library part of my personal eestv project.
-Designed as a submodule with no extra dependencies for external usage.
+The reusable library part of my personal `eestv` project.

-This is a lightweight submodule that's supposed to be fast to check out and doesn't add much size to the super-project.
+This directory is intended to stay lightweight so it works well as a submodule and does not add much size to the superproject.
+It is not a standalone project,
-As a trade-off, this project doesn't compile on it's own!
-The superproject must take care of it's dependencies.

-This project is developed as part of a super-project, with unit-tests and all of its dependencies taken care of.
-You can find it here: https://github.com/EmielEstievenart/eestv
+though: the parent project is expected to provide the build setup, tests, and third-party dependencies.

+Development happens in the main `eestv` repository: https://github.com/EmielEstievenart/eestv

 ## Dependencies

-Here's a list of dependencies for this project
+`eestv_lib` currently depends on these Boost components:

+* `Boost::asio`
-* Boost::asio
+* `Boost::system`
-* Boost::system
+* `Boost::program_options`

+## How Boost Is Provided

+This submodule does not fetch or locate Boost on its own.
+It expects the parent project to provide Boost as part of the build setup.

+In the main `eestv` project, this is done by:

+* setting `BOOST_ROOT` to the root of a Boost source tree
+* enabling Boost's CMake support
+* adding Boost with `add_subdirectory(${BOOST_ROOT} ...)`

+So if you reuse `eestv_lib` elsewhere, the consuming project must make the required Boost targets available before linking `eestv_lib`.